Massipssa/Docs/cloud/aws/Network/elb.md

 # Elastic Load Balancer

-Route the traffic to your instances that are healthy
+- Route the traffic to your instances that are healthy
+- Must have at least two Availability Zone
+- Cannot go cross-region.
+You must create one per region
+- Can attach Amazon Certification Manager SSL to any ELB for SSL

 ## Application Load Balancer

 - Operates on the layer 7 of OSI model